watertap-org/watertap/README.md

-# ProteusLib
+# WaterTAP
-The ProteusLib development repository.
+The WaterTAP development repository.

-ProteusLib is developed as part of the [National Alliance for Water Innovation](https://nawihub.org/) project.
+WaterTAP is developed as part of the [National Alliance for Water Innovation](https://nawihub.org/) project.

 ## Build Status